|

 "common ground", and refusal to accept my money

 for the books he carefully inscribed and sent to me.
-As I
+I only

 An